hiqdev/minii-core/README.md

 - passing yii2 tests

 **Done:**

 - splitted to parts: core, console, caching, ...
 - no more `composer global require fxp/composer-asset-plugin`
-- no need for `yii2-composer`, loading extensions done in other way, see `yii\base\Application::prepareExtensions`
+- no more `yii2-composer`, loading extensions done in other way, see `yii\base\Application::prepareExtensions`
+- no more `require __DIR__ . '/../../vendor/yiisoft/yii2/Yii.php'`
+- no more classes.php
 - working for console apps
+- compatible with phar packaging

 **To do:**

-- rm log from core, use psr-3 logging
+- remove log from core, use psr-3 logging
 - make it working for web apps
-- think of getting rid of `require __DIR__ . '/../../vendor/yiisoft/yii2/Yii.php'`
 - much more...

 ## Installation